ChangLu92/LPSStudy/README.md

 TFs file download from http://humantfs.ccbr.utoronto.ca/

 Softwares
 ----------------------------------

 For network visualization, you need to install Cytoscape

-For GRN generation, youo need to download ARACNe-AP
+For GRN generation, you need to download ARACNe-AP